kailash-manasarovar/statement/docs/timeline/2025/july.md

 - I see posts referring to my belly size which makes me think they've installed a spy-cam in my room.
 - I see posts related to how I look, what I'm wearing, things in the town, decorations at the hotel, the amount of mosquitoes in the hotel.
 - It's endless.
+- I got some videos of the poisoners at dinner.

 !!! tip "Videos"
     - I tried to get videos of them at dinner.